holoviz/holoviz/README.rst

 Step 1: Clone the `anacondaviz <https://github.com/ContinuumIO/anacondaviz/blob/master/README.rst>`_ repository
 -----------------------------------------------------------------

 - Any Linux, Mac OS X, or Windows computer with a web browser should work.
-We recommend Chrome, but typically also test Firefox and Safari.
+We recommend Chrome, but other browsers should also work.
 - 16GB of RAM is required for some of the examples, but most will run fine in 4GB.
 - Clone this repository, e.g. using ``git clone https://github.com/ContinuumIO/anacondaviz.git``
 - Open a terminal window inside the repository.